bobbybol/functional-programming-in-javascript/README.md

 }

 // find tigers
-// with the filter function
-let tigers = felines.filter(function(feline) {
+// but with the filter function it takes less code let tigers = felines.filter(function(feline) {
   return feline.subspecies === 'atiger';
 }

+// find tigers
+// and we can even break up the code to make it more reusable let isTiger = function(feline) {
+  // the isTiger function returns true if we find atiger return feline.subspecies === 'atiger'
+}

+let tigers = felines.filter(isTiger);
 ```

 ### Map